Introduction to Azure Storage

 You want to build an enterprise data lake on Azure and perform big data analytics.

-You want to store data that is not required to be accessed from outside the virtual machine to which the disk is attached.
+You want to store data that isn't required to be accessed from outside the virtual machine to which the disk is attached.

 For guidance around when to use Queue Storage versus Service Bus queues, see Storage queues and Service Bus queues - compared and contrasted.